carla-simulator/carla/Docs/python_api_tutorial.md

 actor.set_simulate_physics(False)
 ```

-And once we are tired of an actor we can remove it from the simulation with
+And once we get tired of an actor we can remove it from the simulation with

 ```py
 actor.destroy()
 ```

-Note that actors are not cleaned up automatically when we the Python script
+Note that actors are not cleaned up automatically when the Python script
 finishes, if we want to get rid of them we need to explicitly destroy them.

 !!! important